spehj/Perceptron-algorithm-in-Python/README.md

 # Perceptron algorithm in Python
-Perceptron algorithm with fixed increment implemented in Python.
+This repo contains code for perceptron algorithm with fixed increment (also called single layer perceptron) implemented in Python.
+Single layer perceptron is foundation for artificial neural networks.
+It's my final project for the Pattern recognition university course.

 I've written two scripts:

 - perceptron_simple.py can learn a linear decision boundary between two classes of 2D samples.
 - perceptron_iris.py is an upgraded version where we find decision boundary between each pair of classes.
 Since class 2 and 3 are not linearly separable, we cannot get the 100% right accuracy.